ark-lang/ark/SYNTAX.md

 # <a name="syntax styles"></a>Syntax

 We aim to make Jayfor different while still keeping things concise and easy to get around.
-We've tried to get rid of some of the annoying flaws [we felt] affect us most commonly while coding.
+We've tried to get rid of some of the annoying flaws [we felt] affect us most commonly while programming.

 ##Functions

-Functions are delared like so:
+Functions are declared like so:

 		fn function_name(param_one, param_two): [return_type] {
 			statements;
 		}

-We've added the tuples functionality, allowing you to return multiple values from a function in a (somewhat) array-like fashion.
+Tuples are also supported, allowing you to return multiple values from a function in a (somewhat) array-like fashion.
 So you could also do:

-		fn function_name(param_one, param_two): [tuple_value_one, tuple_value_two, ...] {
+		fn function_name(param_one, param_two): [data_type, data_type, ...] {
 			statements;
 		}